madara-tribe/UDP-RealTime-SensorDisplay/README.md

-# UDP Sensor data RealTime Display
+# RealTime Display for UDP Sensor data with Qt

 # To use "matplotlib" with Qt